teaching-js/js-primer/content/dom.md

 <div onclick="myFunction()"></div>
 ```

-But you can also register event handlers directly in JavaScript code.
+A better way to attach event handlers is in JavaScript code.
 In practice this is preferred.

 ```js
 // generally preferred style